manjula-dube/react-advanced-patterns/prop-getters/README.md

 ### Example

-This example shows how a Form component can manage state using prop-getters
+Below is an example shows how a Form component can manage state using prop-getters

 [Prop Getters in action](https://codesandbox.io/s/2pq87v9r4r)